rj678/pyEMU_examples/README.md

 https://pubs.er.usgs.gov/publication/wri20024200

-The workflows include 4 main categories:
+The workflows include 4 main categories (and are based on the workflows in the pyEMU repo):

 1). pest_run: This is a regular PEST run, which seeks to minimize the measurement objective function.